 How long is each internship rotation?

 Each rotation lasts for 12 weeks.
-In the eighth week, interns meet with the Project SEARCH team, Office of Vocational Rehabilitation (OVR), and support staffers to start planning their next placement.
+In the seventh week, interns meet with the Project SEARCH team, Office of Vocational Rehabilitation (OVR), their support networks, and support staffers to review their successes and start planning their next placement.

 What does a typical day include?